THE CULTURAL HERITAGE

 COUNTY

 The counties as they were immediately before the Local Government reorganisation of 1974 are used.
-A few engines are recorded only as "Scotland".
+A few engines are recorded only as “Scotland”or have no known county affiliation.

 INDUSTRY

 Fairly self-explanatory, though some difficulties arise.
-Some engines were located in premises where more than one industrial activity took place.
+Some engines were located in premises where more than one industrial activity took place, eg flour milling and metal working.

 PURPOSE

-What the engine did: Pumping water, recirculating over a water wheel, driving textile machinery, etc.
+What the engine did when installed: Pumping water, recirculating over a water wheel, driving textile machinery, etc. Some engines had multiple purposes and some pumping engines were later converted to rotary action.

 MAKER

-Where known who was the designer, principal engineer or other mens rea.
+Where known who was the designer, principal engineer or other instigator.
 (Boulton and Watt dominate this column).

 HORSEPOWER